CPNV-ES/Joutes-2020/README.md

 Docker allows you to develop without needing to have PHP or Composer installed on your host environment.

-All you need to do is to install Docker **and** Docker Compose.
+All you need to do is install Docker **and** Docker Compose.
 [Check the official documentation for instructions.](https://docs.docker.com/)

 ## Make the containers work